-- 1. Plaza space shall be required when a mixed-use or commercial development or redevelopment involves a gross site area greater than two acres.
-When a plaza is required as a percentage of the overall required open space the plaza space shall incorporate at least three of the following elements: - a.
-One seating space is provided for every 250 square feet of plaza area and/or public space.
+Plaza space shall be required when a mixed use or commercial development or redevelopment involves a gross site area greater than 2 acres.
+When a plaza is required as a percentage of the overall required open space requirement the plaza space shall incorporate at least three of the following elements:

+- a.
+One seating space shall be provided for every 250 square feet of plaza area and/or public space.
 The seating space requirement may be met by providing benches, chairs, and/or seat-walls.
 Areas actively used for public outdoor cafes are exempted from the calculation in the seating area requirement.
-Remaining plaza areas must meet the seating requirement. - b.
-Structures such as pergolas, canopies, awnings, arcades, or other similar elements to provide shade and rain coverage.
-Structures should provide coverage for year-round use of the plaza. - c.
-Notwithstanding trees required to satisfy the open space requirement, additional trees are provided at a rate of one tree per 800 square feet of plaza or public space area. - d.
-Water features. - e.
-Public art.
-Public art that is proposed or provided must satisfy all of the following requirements: - i.
-The art must be designed and produced by a professional artist; - ii.
-The art must relate in terms of scale, material, form and content to immediate and adjacent buildings and architecture, landscaping or other settings so as to complement the site and its surroundings; - iii.
-The art must demonstrate excellence in craftsmanship, originality in conception, and integrity of materials.
-Interactive art is encouraged; - iv.
-Minimal maintenance must be adequate for preserving the long-term integrity and enjoyment of the art, as evidenced by a maintenance plan submitted with the public art proposal; - v.
-Art in private construction projects must be maintained by the property owner in a manner acceptable to the City in accordance with a maintenance plan submitted with the art proposal; - vi.
-The art must meet all applicable building code requirements. - vii.
-The art must be accompanied by an identifying plaque that features the artist's name, artwork title and date of completion.
-This plaque must be made of a durable material and be installed permanently near the art. - f.
-Activity areas including but not limited to outdoor cafes, retail spaces, and/or programmed spaces that accommodate entertainment, meetings, educational activities, and play areas. - g.
+Remaining areas plaza areas must meet the seating requirement. - Structures such as pergolas, canopies, awnings, arcades, or other similar elements to provide shade and rain coverage.
+Structures should provide coverage for year-round use of the plaza - c.
+In addition to trees required to satisfy the open space requirement, trees shall be provided at a rate of one tree per 800 square feet of plaza or public space area. - d.
+Water features or public art. - e.
+Activity areas including but not limited to outdoor cafes, retail spaces, and/or programmed spaces that accommodate entertainment, meetings, educational activities, and play areas. - f.
 Pedestrian-scale wayfinding.

-- 2. Plaza areas shall be visible and accessible from adjacent streets or pedestrian areas.
-A minimum of 75 percent of the plaza frontage shall provide direct unobstructed access from adjacent streets. - 3.
-Stormwater management facilities shall be integrated into the plaza design and used as an amenity to the greatest extent possible. - 4.
-No less than 20 percent or more than 60 percent of the plaza area shall be utilized for planted landscaping, including stormwater detention areas.
-All other areas shall be composed of hardscaping. - 5.
-The minimum size of a plaza shall be 2,000 square feet. - 6.
-Litter receptacles shall be provided at a minimum of four cubic feet of capacity per 800 square feet of open plaza space.
+Plaza areas shall be visible from adjacent streets or pedestrian areas to the greatest extent possible. - 2.
+A minimum of 75% of the plaza frontage shall provide direct unobstructed access from adjacent streets. - 3.
+Stormwater detention areas shall be integrated into the plaza design and used as an amenity to the greatest extent possible. - 4.
+No less than 25% or more than 40% of the plaza area shall be utilized for planted landscaping, including stormwater detention areas. - 5.
+Litter receptacles shall be provided at a minimum of four cubic feet of capacity per 800 square feet of open plaza space

-L. DRIVE THROUGH FACILITIES
+K. DRIVE THROUGH FACILITIES